Florida Residency Guide · 2026 Edition

 Sign remotely with RON under §117.295

-State income tax rates and property tax data sourced from our 50-state comparison library, updated for 2026.
+State income tax rates and property tax data are sourced from our 50-state comparison library, updated for 2026.
+The Audit Defensibility column reflects whether the state has a statutory declaration of domicile, which is the single most useful artifact in a former-state residency audit.

 Income Tax